How Can Energy Communities Provide Grid Services? A Dynamic Pricing Mechanism with Budget Balance, Individual Rationality, and Fair Allocation: Proposed Mathematical Model

 \endgroup

-Finally, the quadratic regularization term $\rho \bar{x}^2$ in the upper-level objective function \eqref{eq:upper_obj} can be replaced by an auxiliary variable $z$ and then we can add a second-order cone constraint $z \geq \rho \bar{x}^2$.
+Finally, the quadratic regularization term $\rho \bar{x}^2$ in the upper-level objective function \eqref{eq:upper_obj} can be replaced by an auxiliary variable $z$.
+Then a second-order cone constraint $z \geq \rho \bar{x}^2$ can be added.
 The regularization terms for the benefit allocation can be treated similarly.
-By this, \eqref{eq:upper_obj} becomes linear, so the resulting problem will be an MISOCP, which can be solved by available commercial solvers for real-life applications.
+By this, \eqref{eq:upper_obj} becomes linear, so the resulting problem will be a MISOCP, which can be solved by available commercial solvers for real-life applications.